 Pilgrim’s story brings to mind the young biblical Abraham, smashing idols in his father’s shop.
-But that Mammy was the only racist icon Pilgrim ever destroyed.
-Today he owns thousands of them: cereal boxes, statuettes, whites-only signs, and postcards of black men being whipped and hung.
-The public will soon be able to see his entire collection and more at the Jim Crow Museum of Racist Memorabilia, which opens April 26 at Ferris University in Michigan where Pilgrim spent years as a sociology professor.
+But that mammy was the only racist icon Pilgrim ever destroyed.
+Today he owns thousands of them: cereal boxes, statuettes, whites only signs, and postcards of black men being whipped and hung.
+The public will soon be able to see his entire collection and more at the Jim Crow Museum of Racist Memorabilia, which opens April 26 at Ferris State University in Michigan, where Pilgrim spent years as a sociology professor.

-Pilgrim spoke to me about his lifelong hobby and what he hopes Americans will see as they wander through his disturbing hall of mirrors.
+Pilgrim spoke with me about his lifelong hobby and what he hopes Americans will see as they wander through his disturbing hall of mirrors.

-What made you throw that Mammy saltshaker on the ground all those years ago?
+Jennie Rothenberg Gritz: What made you throw that mammy saltshaker on the ground all those years ago?

-It would be great if I had a deep, philosophical answer, but on a gut level, I just didn’t like it.
+David Pilgrim: It would be great if I had a deep, philosophical answer, but on a gut level, I just didn’t like it.
 In those days, a lot of people, including blacks, had those sorts of objects in their homes, and I hated them.
-Clearly they didn’t see them as negative in the same way I did.
+Clearly, they didn’t see them as negative in the same way I did.
 In any case, I haven’t intentionally broken one since.

 I remember that story so vividly.
 No object has any meaning other than what we assign to it.
 But that was an incredible meaning to assign to an object that, on the surface, had little to do with racism.

-I think that played a part.
+Pilgrim: I think that played a part.
 These objects reflect our attitudes as well as shaping them.
 I’ll give you an analogy.
 I now collect objects relating to other groups, like women.
-Sexualized women are often used even when a product has nothing to do with women -- even when you really have to stretch to figure out what a naked woman has to do with it.
+Sexualized women are often used even when a product has nothing to do with women—even when you really have to stretch to figure out what a naked woman has to do with it.

-If you go to places like Myrtle Beach and New Orleans, you’ll find some of the old caricatures of black males as hypersexual bucks or lazy, ne’er do well coons.
+Pilgrim: If you go to places like Myrtle Beach and New Orleans, you’ll find some of the old caricatures of black males as hypersexual bucks or lazy, ne’er-do-well coons.
 But those have morphed now into depictions of West Indian blacks.
-They have oversized genitalia, they’re portrayed as lazy, but they have dreadlocks now and wear colors associated with Jamaica.
+They have oversized genitalia; they’re portrayed as lazy; but they have dreadlocks now and wear colors associated with Jamaica.

-It’s still not uncommon to see objects like the Mammy saltshaker you threw to the ground.
+Gritz: It’s still not uncommon to see objects like the mammy saltshaker you threw to the ground.
 How do you communicate to people that these objects are demeaning, even if they’re connected with a genuine sense of nostalgia?

-That’s the real purpose of this museum.
+Pilgrim: That’s the real purpose of this museum.
 We want to take someone who sees the Aunt Jemima label as a nostalgic thing, a picture that reminds them of good times, and introduce that person to someone who sees it as a vestige of slavery or segregation.
-We want to do the thing we as Americans seem to not want to do -- which is talk.
+We want to do the thing we as Americans seem to not want to do—which is talk.
 As crazy as that sounds, it actually works.